 For data, use one or more of the following strategies:

-- Use zonal or regional resources, but snapshot data to a multi-regional resource such as Cloud Storage or Cloud Datastore.
+- Use zonal or regional resources, but snapshot data to a multiregional resource such as Cloud Storage, Datastore, Firestore, or Spanner.

 - Use zonal or regional resources, but manage your own data replication to one or more other regions.

-- Use zonal or regional resources, such as Compute Engine, but manually or automatically bring up your application in another region (on regional failure) referring to copies of your primary data if the data is not already in a managed, multi-regional resource.
+- Use zonal or regional resources, such as Compute Engine or App Engine, but manually or automatically bring up your application in another region (on regional failure) referring to copies of your primary data if the data is not already in a managed, multiregional resource.

 Additional solutions and tutorials